-1. Accommodation animals must have all veterinarianrecommended vaccinations to maintain the animal's health and prevent contagious diseases.
+1. Accommodation animals must be fully and completely vaccinated per Maricopa County standards for their species and have a clean bill of health to maintain the animal's health and prevent contagious diseases.
 Documentation of appropriate vaccinations are due at the time the Request.
 Grand Canyon University reserves the right to request updated vaccination verification during the animal's residency.